software-architecture-fiap/tech-challenge/README.md

 1. **Checkout Repository**

-   - Uses the `actions/checkout@v4` action to checkout the repository.
+   - Uses the `actions/checkout@v4` action to check out the repository.

 2. **Check for Deploy-Dev Comment**